txwizard/WizardWrx_NET_API/AssemblyUtils/README.md

 classes and methods in these libraries in all three environments and against virtually every version of the framework and Base Class Library.

+## New in Version 7.20

+* `SortableManagedResourceItem.ListResourcesInAssemblyByName` gets an optional
+`StreamWriter` argument that causes it to create a tab delimited list of the managed string resources in an assembly.

+* `ReportGenerators.ListKeyAssemblyPropertiess` had lost the summary paragraph of its XML documentation, which is restored.

 ## Using the Library

 Since there are no name collisions, you may safely set references to any library